dbbs-lab/bsb-core/docs/source/config/module/overview.rst

 -------------

 An important part to the interfacing system of the scaffold builder are custom strategies.
-Any user can implement a simple functional interface such as the :class:`PlacementStrategy
-<.placement.strategy.PlacementStrategy>` to design a new way of placing cells.
-Placement
+Any user can implement a simple functional interface such as the :class:`~.placement.strategy.PlacementStrategy` to design a new way of placing cells.
-configuration nodes can then use these strategies by specifying the :guilabel:`cls`
+Placement configuration nodes can then use these strategies by specifying the :guilabel:`cls` attribute:
-attribute:

 .. code-block:: json